Walther P5: Walther P5 Compact

 The Walther P5 Compact is the shorter and lighter version of the full-size P5.
 Approx 6,500 units were made for the commercial market with the "P5 Compact" slide marking.

 Walther P5 Lang

 Walther P5 Lang - also known as P5L - is a variant with an extended barrel whose shape is reminiscent of that of the P38.

 Reception

-Although the P5's successful and functional design and high level of functional reliability were confirmed by experts, there was no great sales success within Germany nor for export.
-As such, while successor of the P38, the P5's popularity limited compared to its predecessor.
+Although the P5's successful and functional design and high level of functional reliability were confirmed by experts and was moderately successful at launch, the P5 did not achieve great sales success within Germany nor for export.
+Due to its breech-locking design, the P5 was difficult to manufacture and was sold at a high price.
+Additionally, after the P5 was introduced to markets, other competing pistol designs were introduced that were on par with the P5's quality as well as cheaper.

-Reason for this is believed to be its high price.